When we observe our sun’s corona, we discover something odd.

 But…wait a second.
 How is that odd?
 Shouldn’t the sun be hot?

 Well…yes.
 It should, and it is.
-Its surface temperature is almost a thousand degrees Fahrenheit, and its core is many times hotter.
+Its surface temperature is almost ten thousand degrees Fahrenheit, and its core is many times hotter.
 But there’s a basic law of physics that says energy flows from hotter regions to cooler regions.

 The core and photosphere (the visible surface) follow this rule.
 Even the chromosphere, the lower atmosphere, does as it’s told.
 But the corona is made up of gases that are hotter than the chromosphere.